benchmark-urbanism/cityseer-api/docs/src/pages/tools/io.md

 </div>

- Transpose a `networkX` `MultiGraph` into a `GeoDataFrame` and `NetworkStructure` for use by `cityseer`.
+ Transpose a `networkX` `MultiGraph` into a `gpd.GeoDataFrame` and `NetworkStructure` for use by `cityseer`.
 Calculates length and angle attributes, as well as in and out bearings, and stores this information in the returned data maps.
 ### Parameters
 <div class="param-set">
   <div class="def">
     <div class="name">nx_multigraph</div>
-    <div class="type">MultiGraph</div>
+    <div class="type">nx.MultiGraph</div>
   </div>
   <div class="desc">